Skip to Content

 TIP: For bear-viewing tours from Homer, check availability with Adventure Airways, Northwind Aviation, or Emerald Air.
 All these companies use floatplanes to reach the best location in that specific season.
 Alaska Helicopter Tours also offers this bear-watching trip by helicopter.
 Just to be clear – you only travel by air; bear-watching itself is land-based and how exactly it’s done depends on location.

 My experience: I visited Alaska in the second half of September when most bear-viewing tours from Homer had stopped running already.
-So I did a Kachemak Bay boat tour in Homer and booked a bear tour to Lake Clark National Park from Anchorage at the end of my trip.
+So I did a Kachemak Bay boat tour in Homer and booked this bear tour to Lake Clark National Park from Anchorage at the end of my trip (use code ‘fullsuitcase’ for a 10% discount if you book any tour on this website!).
 We flew in by floatplane and then boarded a small boat to watch bears along the shores of the lake (see day 13 of this itinerary for more information).

 TIP: If you book a bear tour from Homer, you’ll have an extra free day to add somewhere else in this itinerary.
 In that case, you could stay in Homer another day and do a scenic boat tour or go fishing as well.
 Or spend more time in Seward.